dgoodwin-maker/dev-dog/README.md

 4. Last 2 todo's:

 - TODO: 🐶19.
 Add in your authorship comments in THIS README document.
 (It's a joint authorship, right?).
 Include the date and that this is for your CIS 376 mid term exam, and don't forget to include at least ONE attribution to other code sources.
 Done.
 - TODO: 🐶20.
-Add in an image with a screenshot of you with exactly 4782 points
+Add in an image with a screenshot of you with exactly 4782 points.
+Done.

 5. test it all locally and, when ready,
 6. zip and submit to Canvas